doolanshire/trafalgar/README.md

 * **trafalgar.csv**: the database itself.
 Each observation is an individual ship that participated in the battle.
 Variables are semicolon-delimited to keep with the *Microsoft Excel* standard.
 * **codebook.md**: a description of the different variables included in the database.

+## To do

+* Add the ships of the Combined Fleet.
+* Write the codebook.

 ## Sources

 * ADKIN, Mark – *The Trafalgar Companion* (2005)